 Princess Marie wore her reversible gray/purple coat that she first wore last year.
 She paired it with her black Giorgio Armani blazer.
 Her boots are the Jimmy Choo ‘Glynn’ boots that she first wore in 2015.

-Her skirt, her clutch and her earrings are new but still ufo.
+Her skirt and her earrings are new but still ufo.

 It seemed it was Princess Marie’s last event of the year before Christmas but I have posts planned for the rest of the month!